rockysims/_patterns/README.md

 ### Description
-Common coding patterns for novice programmers to copy.
+Common coding patterns for new programmers to copy.
 Focused on html, css, and javascript.

 ### Guiding Principles